 In winter we can control this easily.
 We provide her food twice a day and can see that she isn’t given too much.
 In spring and summer the world is her buffet and we have less control over how much she eats.

-We do our best to limit her access to too much pasture, and limit her time on pasture, but inevitably she ends up looking like this:
+We do our best to limit her access to too much pasture, and limit her time on pasture, but inevitably she ends up looking like… a ball.

 Oh my!
 Oh dear!
 Someone call the vet!
 The Cow’s gonna pop!